-Witnesses: OF TRANSPORATION
+Witnesses: SOUTH CAROLINA DEPARTMENT OF TRANSPORATION

-- By: Chris J. Gaskins, P.E.
+By: Chris J. Gaskins, P.E.
 Director of Alternative Delivery

-- Director of Alternative Delivery

 Date: Recommended:

-- Travis Driggers Contract Administrator
+Travis Driggers Contract Administrator

 Witnesses: CONTRACTOR

 Name of Contractor

 By:

 Its:

 CERTIFICATION OF CONTRACTOR

 I hereby certify that I am the duly authorized representative of the CONTRACTOR, and I can confirm that neither I nor the CONTRACTOR I represent has: